2023-2024 Faculty Assembly Awardees

 - Showed continued interest in the professional advancement of former mentees.

-5. Outstanding Service in Diversity, Equity, Inclusion, and Anti-Discrimination Efforts (School, Institution, Community)
+5. Outstanding Service in Community and Health Equity Efforts

-Purpose: To recognize those individual(s) who have created major, enduring contributions to the SOM DEI efforts and have advanced the SOM DEI mission, thereby contributing specifically to the area of anti-discrimination.
+Purpose: To recognize those individuals who have made major, enduring contributions to the SOM Community Engagement and Health Equity (CEHE) efforts and have advanced the SOM CEHE mission.

-Background: One of our most revered missions is ensuring that our institution fulfills its moral responsibility, thereby ensuring that its relationships with and between faculty, staff, students, and our community are equitably inclusive and anti-discriminatory.
-This award is designed to recognize the faculty member who has demonstrated dedication to the school's DEI mission and led efforts that integrate DEI into the foundation of our SOM through service in areas of medicine, research, or medical and/or biomedical education.
+Background: One of our most revered missions is ensuring that the institution’s relationships with and between faculty, staff, students, and our community are equitable.
+This award recognizes a faculty member who has demonstrated dedication to the school's CEHE mission and led efforts that integrate CEHE through service in areas of medicine, research, medical and/or biomedical education.

 Indicators:

-- Ethically engaged and earned trust of historically-excluded underrepresented communities, to enhance participation in clinical research/clinical trials
+- Ethically engaged and earned trust of diverse communities to enhance participation in clinical research/clinical trials.

-- Enduring research contributions that examine both the direct and the underlying effects of the social determinants of health (i.e. APHA-Racism), and thereby determine the genetic, biochemical, and/or physiological outcomes of health disparities upon people from historically-excluded, underrepresented backgrounds
+- Research contributions that examine the direct and the underlying effects of the social determinants of health, and thereby determining the genetic, biochemical, and/or physiological impacts on health inequities in the community.

-- Established productive collaborations SOM-wide, campus-wide, and/or with the community-at-large, to promote equitable inclusivity, thereby increasing access for and participation of people from historically-excluded, underrepresented backgrounds.
+- Established productive collaborations SOM-wide, campus-wide, and/or with the community-at-large, to promote health equity by addressing systemic barriers and promoting access to health care for people from all backgrounds.